Planning is the foundation that helps transform a spark of an idea into a compelling story.

 - Ensure that the setting supports the plot.

-Your target audience (readers) also impacts the voice and style.
-For example, if you are writing a romantic novel targeting teens, you’ll use different language and a soft style as opposed to writing a romance novel for adults.
+Your target audience also impacts your voice and style.
+If you are writing a romantic novel targeting teens, you’ll use different language and a soft style as opposed to writing a romance novel for adults.

 Step #8: Brainstorm Background Details